 For when it’s Chatwood Day, you get wise and take a vacation from baseball.

 Not just bad baseball, in this loss.
 But a whole new side of it.
-As if some educational prospect exists within a loss like this, a discovery, of science, of anthropology, tapping into a phenomenon never before observed.
+As if some educational lesson exists within a loss like this.
+A discovery of science, of anthropology, tapping into a phenomenon never before observed.

 “Crikey!” some Steve Irwin esque figure would’ve said on camera, crouching in the dugout, peering out between Gatorade tanks.